-Whether you’re entering an industry for the first time or looking for ways to take your business to the next level, it’s important to conduct regular industry analyses.
-An industry analysis is meant to help you review various market and financial factors in your industry that affect your business, including evaluating your competition.
+Whether you’re entering an industry for the first time or looking for ways to take your business to the next level, it’s important to conduct regular industry analyses to get the most relevant information.
+Essentially, an industry analysis is meant to help you review market and financial factors in your industry and track your competition.

-Industry analyses are useful in a variety of fields ranging from manufacturing to retail, and involve multiple factors including geographical area, industry outlook, regulatory environment and target audience.
+The beauty of industry analyses is they’re useful in fields ranging from manufacturing to retail, and involve multiple factors including geographical area, industry outlook, regulatory environment and target market.
+Even better, an industry analysis is relevant for small businesses and large corporations.
 By investigating and analyzing your competitors, you can determine the best strategies for achieving business success.

-There are two principle methods by which businesses can conduct an industry analysis.
+There are two principal methods businesses can use to conduct an industry analysis.
 The first is a quantitative analysis, which involves the use of mathematical forecasting to assess data.
 The second is a qualitative analysis, which requires owners to use their own judgment when reviewing information.
-Once you’ve assessed your competitors’ strengths and weaknesses, you can identify and implement strategies to boost your own company’s performance.
+Once you’ve assessed your competitors’ strengths and weaknesses, you can identify and implement strategies to boost your market share.

-Here are the steps necessary for conducting a thorough industry analysis.
+Here are the steps needed to conduct a thorough industry analysis:

 - What products and services do my competitors offer?

-- Do my competitors target the same markets and audiences that I do?
+- Do my competitors target the same markets and audiences I do?

 - Are my competitors making money?